Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 This whole system of just locking people up, it does not work for society.

-I mean, there there may be a very tiny percentage of totally violent psychopaths who need to be completely isolated, but that's not mostly who's locked up.
+I mean, there may be a very tiny percentage of totally violent psychopaths who need to be completely isolated, but that's not mostly who's locked up.

-I've got stories on there all the way from the Supreme Court being corrupt in Montana to the Montana federal district court.
+If the viewers would want to go to creditunioncrimes.com, I've got stories on there all the way from the Supreme Court being corrupt in Montana to the Montana federal district court.

 Judges, we just caught him lying twice on a document that he filed.